Career of Cristiano Ronaldo: Real Madrid

-2009–2013: World record transfer and La Liga title
+2009–2013: La Liga title and goalscoring record

-Ronaldo made his La Liga debut against Deportivo La Coruña on 29 August, scoring a penalty in a 3–2 home win.
+Ronaldo made his La Liga debut against Deportivo La Coruña on 29 August 2009, scoring from a penalty kick in a 3–2 win.
 He scored in each of his first four league games, the first Madrid player to do so.
-His first Champions League goals for the club followed with two free kicks in the first group match against Zürich.
 His strong start to the season was interrupted when he suffered an ankle injury in October while on international duty, which kept him sidelined for seven weeks.
-A week after his return, he received his first red card in Spain in a match against Almería.
-Midway through the season, Ronaldo finished second in the 2009 Ballon d'Or and the 2009 FIFA World Player of the Year awards, behind Messi.
-He finished the season with 33 goals in all competitions, including a hat-trick in a 4–1 win against Mallorca on 5 May 2010, his first in La Liga, and became Real Madrid's highest goalscorer that season.
-Although Ronaldo helped amass a club record 96 points in the league, he did not win a trophy in his first season.
+Midway through the season, Ronaldo finished second in voting for the 2009 Ballon d'Or and the 2009 FIFA World Player of the Year awards, behind Lionel Messi.
+He finished the 2009–10 season with 33 goals in all competitions, including a hat-trick during a 4–1 win against Mallorca in May 2010.
+He was the club's highest goalscorer that season, and helped Madrid earn a club-record 96 points in the league.